AdobeDocs/experience-manager-65.de-DE/help/assets/content-fragments/content-fragments-variations.md

 #### Inhaltsfragment bearbeiten {#fragment-references-edit-content-fragment}

-Mit der Option **Inhaltsfragment bearbeiten** wird dieses Fragment in einer neuen Fensterregisterkarte geöffnet.
+Die Option **Inhaltsfragment bearbeiten** öffnet dieses Fragment in einer neuen Fensterregisterkarte.

 <!--
 The option **Edit Content Fragment** will open that fragment in a new editor tab (within the same browser tab).